CarInsurance.com Insights

-Why a texting while driving ticket raises your rates
+Why does a texting while driving ticket raise your rates

 A texting while driving ticket raises your car insurance rates because it signals to your insurance company that you’re taking risks behind the wheel.
 Insurance companies look at your driving record to determine how likely you are to get into an accident.
 So, if you’re caught texting while driving, it tells them you might not be paying full attention on the road, and distracted driving is one of the top causes of crashes.